Reverse Crunch

 • Starting Position: Begin by lying flat on your back with your arms positioned either by your sides or overhead.
 Ensure that your lower back remains pressed against the ground.
 Then, lift your legs, either bent or extended, while maintaining this position.

-• Repetition: Repeat for the desired number of repetitions.
+• Repetition: Repeat the movement for your desired number of repetitions.

 Breathing Technique: